kevinsteves/pan-python/README.txt

-pan-python is a Python package for Palo Alto Networks' Next-Generation Firewalls and WildFire cloud.
+pan-python is a Python package for Palo Alto Networks' Next-Generation Firewalls, WildFire and AutoFocus.
 It provides:

   - a Python and command line interface to the PAN-OS and Panorama XML API
   - a command line program for managing PAN-OS XML configurations
   - a Python and command line interface to the WildFire API
+  - a Python and command line interface to the AutoFocus API

 Python versions 2.7, 3.2, 3.3 and 3.4 are supported with a single code
 base.
 There are no external modules required to use pan-python.